 Both of these are ways to involve people in a moment of self reflection that results in a poem.
 The process is simple: after asking you two or three questions, I will offer or write you a poem—in five minutes or less.
 When a poem works, it can reflect an experience that has not yet been articulated.

 Some people laugh, and some tear up when they read their poem.
-Often those you find in the hospital are in a raw, emotional state.
-Whether it be joy, or pain, or exhaustion my mission is to hand over a poem that captures that particular moment for that person.
+My mission is to hand over a poem that captures that particular moment for that person.
 Rx for Poetry has appeared at hospitals, fundraisers, book stores and street fairs.

 Listen to the 5 minute audio documentary produced by CBC Radio q in April 2018, Prescription for Poetry?